FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 # End of Round and Scoring
 The round ends once all players run out of cards **and** the draw pile has been exhausted.

-> In a 2 player game, the round ends once all players run out of cards.
-All cards left in the draw pile are considered **dead cards** and will not be used during scoring.
-{.is-info}

 Due to the usage of a wild card, most rounds will end with two or more remaining cards on the field, **one of which matches the suit of whatever card was captured by the Gaji** (![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning).
 That card is **added** to the scoring area of the player who used the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning to capture its mate.
 All other remaining cards are considered **dead cards** and will not be used during scoring.